 In this post I wanted to take a close look at the welcome bonus, annual fee, return on spending, perks, and more.

-The Hilton Business Card is offering a welcome bonus of 125,000 Hilton Honors points, after spending $3,000 within the first three months.
+The Hilton Business Card is offering a two-part welcome bonus of up to 180,000 Hilton Honors bonus points:

 Eligibility For Bonus

 The welcome bonus on the Hilton Business Card is not available to those who currently have the card, or those who have had the card in the past.
 You are eligible for the bonus if you have had any of the personal Hilton credit cards, though, as those are all considered to be separate products.

 I find that Amex cards are fairly easy to be approved for, for those with excellent credit.
 Just make sure you know that: